hybridsjs/hybrids/docs/router/view.md

 ### `guard`

-The `guard` option allows specifying a function, which is called when the router is navigating to the view or children from the view's `stack`.
+The `guard` option allows specifying a synchronous function, which is called when the router is navigating to the view or children from the view's `stack`.

-If the user navigates directly to the view and a function returns a truthy value, the first view from the `stack` option is used, otherwise, the view itself is displayed (the `guard` can throw an error, or return falsy value).
+If the user navigates directly to the view and a function returns a truthy value, the first view from the `stack` option is used.
+Otherwise, the view itself is displayed (the `guard` can throw an error, or return falsy value).

 If the user navigates to the view from the stack, the guard function is also called, and if the condition is not met, the router navigates to the guarded view.
 However, the target view is saved in the history entry, so you can use the [`router.guardUrl()`](/router/usage.md#routerguardurl) method to generate the URL to the target view in guarded view content.

 There can be multiple guarded views on the path from the target view to the root.
 In that case, the router resolves guards from the deepest going up in the tree.

 The `guard` function is only called while the navigation happens.
 The router does not call it when the view is rendered or updated.
 Because of that, it does not support the `host` argument, as the function is called outside of the element context.
-If the condition is related to some external APIs, the recommended way is to wrap it into the [store](/store/usage.md) model definition.

 ```javascript
 import { define, html, router } from "hybrids";